syncfusion-content/wpf-docs/wpf/Percent-TextBox/Restriction-or-Validation.md

 ---
 layout: post
-title: Restriction or Validation in WPF PercentTextBox control | Syncfusion
+title: Restriction or Validation in WPF Percent TextBox control | Syncfusion
-description: Learn about Restriction or Validation support in Syncfusion WPF PercentTextBox control and more details about the control features.
+description: Learn about Restriction or Validation support in Syncfusion WPF Percent TextBox control and more.
 platform: wpf
 control: PercentTextBox
 documentation: ug
 ---

-# Restriction or Validation in WPF PercentTextBox
+# Restriction or Validation in WPF Percent TextBox

 This section explains how to validate or restrict the `PercentTextBox` control value.